Restruder 9/17/2023 – 9/23/2023 Updates

 This week I was able to get the filament diameter sensor fully assembled and was able to get some updates for the Arduino script for it.

 I made the decision to put a screw instead of a pin for attaching the lever to the body to make it removable in case the lever breaks.
-The linear hall effect sensor is glue to the body of the sensor.
+The linear hall effect sensor is glued to the body of the sensor.

 Code